ITAT CHANDIGARH BENCH ‘B’

 The concessionaire shall be able to generate revenue from the Teaching/General Hospital.
 PSP shall strictly follow the rates of PGIMER, Chandigarh as amended from time to time, for various categories of services.

 6. Ld.
 ‘AR’ also filed a copy of registration certificate No. 4004 of 2009, vide order dated 29.01.2009 by the Registrar of Firms & Societies, UT, Chandigarh (at page 54 of the Paper Book).
 Page 55 of the Paper Book contains rules and regulations of the Society with aims and objectives of appellant Society stated therein.
-The aims and objects, inter alia, includes to start, establish, run, takeover or manage and maintain educational institutions, schools, colleges, technical educational institutes in anyone or multiple fields of Arts, design, science, medical, nursing, dental, pharmaceutical, para-medical, engineering, law, education, management, information technology, commerce or any other discipline/system of education, to open, run & manage hospitals, health clubs, hostels, recuperation centres, orphanages, old people’s homes, shelters for needy/poor, shelters for widows or destitute women and provide transport for students, faculty, patients or staff etc.
+The aims and objects, inter alia, includes to start, establish, run, takeover or manage and maintain educational institutions, schools, colleges, technical educational institutes in anyone or multiple fields of Arts, design, science, medical, nursing, dental, pharmaceutical, para-medical, engineering, law, education, management, information technology, commerce or any other discipline/system of education, to open, run & manage hospitals, health clubs, hostels, recuperation centers, orphanages, old people’s homes, shelters for needy/poor, shelters for widows or destitute women and provide transport for students, faculty, patients or staff etc.

 6. (i) Ld.
 ‘AR’ placed reliance, on the decision, of the Chandigarh Bench, in ITA No. 253/Chd/2011 dated 31.05.2012 in the case of Sandhya Educational Trust v.
 CIT, Sector 37, Chandigarh V CIT-II, Chandigarh.
 He also placed reliance on the decision, as reported in 69 DTR 315, in the case of Pinegrove International Charitable Trust v.
 Union of India 327 ITR 73.